Phase 2 – Rediscovering Meaning and Purpose

 Fulfillment is a feeling of happiness and satisfaction; it’s also the completion of something such as the fulfillment of a promise.

-Reassessing goals we had when we were younger, and creating new ones appropriate to our current ages and abilities.
+Failing to reassess goals we had when we were younger, and failing to create new ones appropriate to our current ages and abilities.

-Letting go of “expectations”.
-It’s too easy to talk yourself out of trying new things because of harboring negative expectations.
+Failing to let go of “expectations”.
+It’s too easy to talk ourselves out of trying new things because of harboring negative expectations.

-Forgetting that there are likely a number of things in your life for which you should feel a sense of gratitude.
+Forgetting that there are likely a number of things in our lives for which we should feel a sense of gratitude.

 Volunteer work.
 The US ranked #1 in citing “Service and civic engagement” in what makes life meaningful.